Targeted Technology

 Private Equity Round in 2013

-ViroXis Corporation is a bio-pharmaceutical company based in San Antonio, Texas, specializing in the development and commercialization of botanical pharmaceuticals derived from East Indian sandalwood oil.
-The company has developed a proprietary botanical ointment that utilizes a defined mixture from Santalum album, aimed at treating human papillomavirus (HPV) infections of the skin in both children and adults.
-Additionally, ViroXis is working on an EISO cream to address other HPV-related conditions.
-The company has established strategic partnerships with TFS Corporation Ltd. and DPT Laboratories, Inc. Founded in 2006, ViroXis operates as a subsidiary of TFS Corporation Ltd. as of 2015.
+ViroXis Corporation is a bio-pharmaceutical company based in San Antonio, Texas, that specializes in the development and commercialization of innovative botanical pharmaceuticals derived from East Indian sandalwood oil.
+Founded in 2006, the company has created a botanical ointment formulated from Santalum album oil, which is used to treat human papillomavirus (HPV) infections of the skin in both children and adults.
+Additionally, ViroXis is developing an EISO cream aimed at addressing other HPV infections and skin pox.
+The company has established strategic partnerships with TFS Corporation Ltd. and DPT Laboratories, Inc., enhancing its capabilities in the biopharmaceutical sector.

 Bi02 Medical